Modern Poetry in Translation

 To celebrate the magazine's 50th anniversary, a microsite was developed to present the first issue of Modern Poetry in Translation in its entirety, including high resolution scans of the original print document.
 The microsite was expanded to a full website at www.modernpoetryintranslation.com in 2018.
 The original anniversary microsite, and first issue, is available at modernpoetryintranslation.com/home-50 via the Wayback Machine.

-From 2012 to 2017 Sasha Dugdale was the editor of Modern Poetry in Translation, overseeing a redesign and publishing sixteen issues of the magazine as well as its fiftieth year anniversary anthology Centres of Cataclysm (Bloodaxe, 2016).
-As of March 2023, the current editor is Khairani Barokka.
+From 2012 to 2017 Sasha Dugdale was the editor of Modern Poetry in Translation, overseeing a redesign and publishing sixteen issues of the magazine as well as its fiftieth anniversary anthology Centres of Cataclysm (Bloodaxe, 2016).
+Clare Pollard was editor from 2017 to 2022.
+From issue No. 3 2022 (Wrap It in Banana Leaves: The Food Focus) the editor has been Khairani Barokka until November 2023.
+Managing Editor Sarah Hesketh edited Bearing the Burden of Sameness: Focus on Care (April 2024).
+From July 2024 the magazine is edited by Janani Ambikapathy.